semgrep/semgrep-docs/docs/release-notes/september-2023.md

 	- **Deployment creation**.
 The Semgrep team has made improvements to Semgrep account creation and connecting your source code manager, such as GitHub or GitLab.
 	- **Onboarding checklist.** This helps you troubleshoot and resolve any issues early on in your journey.
 	- **Tour of features**.
 Make the most of your Semgrep experience by learning what features are available to you.
-- **GitHub Enterprise:** Triage-by-PR is now enabled for public repositories.
-For this specific configuration, you may need to contact support@semgrep.com to enable this feature. <!-- #10143 -->
 - Logging into Semgrep Cloud Platform through the CLI associates your CLI user ID to your Semgrep Cloud Platform account.
 See the [<i class="fas fa-external-link fa-xs"></i> Anonymous User ID](https://github.com/returntocorp/semgrep/blob/develop/PRIVACY.md#anonymous-user-id) section for more details.

 ### Changed